planetterp/PlanetTerp/README.md

 This is the second version of PlanetTerp.
 The first version was written in [webpy](https://github.com/webpy/webpy), and was closed source.
 It was rewritten in [django](https://github.com/django/django) at the beginning of 2022, which is the version you see here.

-All contributions are welcome, whether that be opening an issue with a bug or feature request, or opening a pull requets.
+All contributions are welcome, whether that be opening an issue with a bug or feature request, or opening a pull request.
 See below for how to set up PlanetTerp locally.

 ### Setup